-Based upon recent UGS geologic mapping (Biek and others, 2007), we categorize normal faults (where the hanging wall has moved down relative to the footwall [figure 5a]) as well defined, concealed, or approximately located, and established special-study areas for surface-fault-rupture hazard (after Robison, 1993; Christenson and others, 2003; Lund and others, 2008) for each fault category.
+Based on recent UGS geologic mapping (Biek and others, 2005), we categorize normal faults (where the hanging wall has moved down relative to the footwall [figure 5A]) as well defined, concealed, or approximately located, and established special-study areas for surface-fault-rupture hazard (Lund and others, 2016) for each fault category.
 We consider a fault well defined if its trace is clearly detectable by a trained geologist as a physical feature at the ground surface (Bryant and Hart, 2007).
-We classified faults as well defined if UGS 1:24,000-scale mapping (Biek and others, 2007) shows them as solid lines, indicating that they are recognizable as faults at the ground surface.
-The special-study areas established for well-defined faults extend for 500 feet (150 m) on the downthrown side of the fault and 250 feet (75 m) on the upthrown side of the fault.
-Christenson and others (2003) provide recommendations for investigating and reporting surface-faultrupture hazards, and procedures for establishing safe setback distances from active faults in Utah.
+We classified faults as well defined if UGS 1:24,000-scale mapping (Biek and others, 2005) shows them as solid lines, indicating that they are recognizable as faults at the ground surface.
+Although not well expressed at the surface, buried or approximately located Quaternary faults still may represent a significant surface-fault-rupture hazard and should be evaluated prior to development.